Hen Party Planning Checklist for Brighton | 2026 Guide

 Brainstorm activity ideas specific to Brighton.

-Consider popular local options like cocktail making, beach yoga, shopping in The Lanes, or a boat trip from Brighton Marina.
+Think cocktail classes, beach yoga, shopping in The Lanes, or a boat trip from Brighton Marina.

-Check VisitBrighton for official listings of local operators, or search platforms like GetYourGuide or Viator for unique Brighton group activities.
+Start with VisitBrighton for local operators, then GetYourGuide or Viator for group-friendly Brighton activities.

 Start researching accommodation options for 10-20 people.